btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 However, it's recommended to use the built in wallet for funds management.
 The built in wallet not only improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).

+## Why is sending a transaction using Trezor failing?

+If you are experiencing problems (such as "user refused" or unresponsive Trezor) while trying to send a transaction using the BTCPay [HWI (Vault)](../HardwareWalletIntegration.md) and your Trezor wallet, enable the **Always include non-witness UTXO if available** setting by expanding the Advanced Settings on the Send page.

 ## Missing payments in my software or hardware wallet

-If you're using an [existing software or a hardware wallet](../WalletSetup.md#use-an-existing-wallet) with your BTCPay Server, you may experience a discrepancy between balance in your BTCPay wallet and the external wallet's web, destkop or mobile app.
+If you're using an [existing software or a hardware wallet](../WalletSetup.md#use-an-existing-wallet) with your BTCPay Server, you may experience a discrepancy between balance in your BTCPay wallet and the external wallet's web, desktop or mobile app.
 This discrepancy is usually related to a **gap-limit** issue.

 ### The gap limit problem